-The copper smelter in Alaverdi, the mine and tailing pond in Teghut, and several tailing ponds around the town of Akhtala – those are the largest industrial sites of the Lori region and according to the latest research, also the cause of the presence of copper, zinc, molybdenum, lead, and arsenic in the neighbouring environment.
+The copper smelter in Alaverdi, the mine and tailing pond in Teghut, and several tailing ponds around the town of Akhtala have zinc, molybdenum, lead, and arsenic in the environment.

-The copper levels found in sediments extracted from the River Debed show a rapid increase in samples extracted just below the industrial sites exceeding the background levels as much as a hundred times.
+Copper levels found in sediments extracted from the Debed River show a rapid increase in the samples extracted just below the industrial sites, and over the background levels many times.

-“The sudden elevation of those values proves the direct influence of the local mining or metallurgical activities on the pollution of the environment by heavy metals,” explains Ing.
-Marek Šír, PhD., co-author of the research funded by the Transition Promotion Programme of the Ministry of Foreign Affairs of the Czech Republic.
+“The sudden elevation of the values of direct mining and metallurgical effects on the environment by heavy metals,” explains Ing.
+Marek Sir, PhD., co-author of the research funded by the Transition Promotion Program of the Ministry of Foreign Affairs of the Czech Republic.

-“However, even less contaminated water may cause health problems to anyone who gets exposed for a longer period of time, for example by showering or through farming.
-Copper, in such case, mainly has a negative effect on the liver and kidneys,” the expert from the University of Chemistry and Technology remarks.
+“However, even less contaminated water can cause health problems to anyone who gets exposed for a long period of time, for example, by showering, or through farming.
+Copper, in dry cases, mainly has a negative effect on the liver and kidneys,” remarks the expert from the University of Chemistry and Technology.

-The impact on human health was also analysed through sampling the human hair of local inhabitants, free-range hens’ eggs, and children’s sandpits.
-Half of the playgrounds that were examined showed considerable heavy metal pollution, and children are noticeably highly sensitive and vulnerable to such chemicals.
-A disturbing concentration of copper was also found in a few samples of hair from the people living in an area famous for its UNESCO-listed monasteries.
+Human health was also analyzed through sampling the human hair of local residents, free-range eggs, and children's sandpits.
+Half of the playgrounds have been shown to have heavy metal pollution, and children are noticeably highly sensitive and vulnerable to such chemicals.
+A disturbing concentration of copper was also found in a few samples of hair from people living in an area famous for its UNESCO-listed monasteries.

-Speaking about the eggs, Jitka Straková, an expert on toxic chemicals from the Czech NGO Arnika, notes: “In Alaverdi, the detected levels of dioxins exceed both European and Armenian standards, in some cases as much as over five times.”
-As the egg samples suggest, the industrial pollution also affects the food chain and causes considerable danger posed by dioxin-like compounds.
-“Just by eating an average amount of eggs typical for the Armenian population, people are already exceeding the tolerable daily dose of dioxins set by the European Food Safety Authority,” Straková adds.
+Speaking about the eggs, Jitka Straková, an expert on toxic chemicals from the Czech NGO Arnika, notes: “In Alaverdi, detected levels of dioxins exceed both European and Armenian standards, in some cases as much as over five times.”
+As the egg samples suggest, industrial pollution also affects the food chain and causes the danger posed by dioxin-like compounds.
+"Just by eating an average amount of eggs for the Armenian population, people already tolerate a daily dose of dioxins by the European Food Safety Authority," Straková adds.

-The research results were eagerly anticipated by the locals, Armenian environmentalists say.
-“We finally have hard scientific data to prove that people’s health is being harmed by the industry as a result of insufficient protection by the legislation and local authorities,” summarizes Dr. Elena Manvelyan, the Head of the NGO Armenian Women for Health and Healthy Environment. ”The responsible authorities have to take immediate and appropriate steps to stop this poisoning,” Manvelyan appeals.
+The research results were anticipated by the locals, Armenian environmentalists say.
+"We finally have hard scientific data to prove that people's health is being harmed by the industry as a result of insufficient protection by the legislation and local authorities," summarizes Dr. Elena Manvelyan, head of the NGO Armenian Women for Health and Healthy Environment. ”The responsible authorities have taken immediate and appropriate steps to stop this poisoning,” Manvelyan appeals.

-However, the solution might be hard to draw since operations in both Alaverdi and Teghut were recently shut down for business, Ecolur’s president Inga Zarafyan points out.
-The Russian VTB Bank launched a 'Property vs. Debt' process in September-October in two companies of the Vallex Group - 'Teghout' CJSC and 'Armenian Copper Programme' CJSC, the owner of the Alaverdi Copper Smelter.
+However, the solution might be hard to draw since operations in both Alaverdi and Teghut were recently shut down for business, Ecolur's president Inga Zarafyan points out.
+The Russian VTB Bank launched a 'Property vs. a.
+Debt' process from September through October in two companies of the Vallex Group - 'Teghout' CJSC, and 'Armenian Copper Program' CJSC, the owner of the Alaverdi Copper Smelter.

-The research was carried out by the laboratories of the University of Chemistry and Technology in Prague as part of a project of the environmental organizations Arnika from the Czech Republic and the Yerevan-based Armenian Women for Health and a Healthy Environment, with support from the Ecolur informational portal and the Transition Promotion Programme of the Ministry of Foreign Affairs of the Czech Republic.
+The research was carried out by the laboratories of the University of Chemistry and Technology in Prague, as well as the project of environmental organizations Arnika from the Czech Republic and the Yerevan-based Armenian Women for Health and Healthy Environment, with support from the Ecolur informational portal and Transition Promotion Program of the Ministry of Foreign Affairs of the Czech Republic.